davidedelvento/Mybrid/data/RPiPico+EAITRCA6/README.md

 That information is in the `hires` directory and it is in RAW binary format.
 The `parse.py` script can extract that and dump it in text format or plot it.

+See https://pianoclack.com/forum/d/289-scanning-speed-and-velocity-mapping-of-cybrid/121 for some preliminary plots and download the data.

 # Less relevant information